The African Queen (novel): Background

-Film adaptations
+Adaptations

 The novel was made into a film in 1951: The African Queen, starring Humphrey Bogart as Charlie Allnutt and Katharine Hepburn as Rose Sayer.
 Allnutt is changed to a Canadian in the film to explain Bogart's accent.
 The church is changed to Methodist from Anglican - though the paper which Allnut delivers to the missionaries in the first scene records the elevation of a college friend of the missionaries to being a bishop, which makes no sense given that the Methodist Church of Great Britain has no bishops.
 There are significant changes to the plot after the sinking of the African Queen.

+Bogart reprised his role for the Lux Radio Theatre in 1952 opposite Greer Garson as Rose.

-In 1977, a one-hour made for television film called The African Queen aired on CBS.
+In 1977, a one-hour made-for-television film called The African Queen aired on CBS.
 Intended as a pilot for a television series following the further adventures of the Alnutts, it stars Warren Oates as Charlie and Mariette Hartley as Rose.

+In February 2015, a one-hour radio dramatization featuring Samantha Bond and Toby Jones in the leading roles was broadcast on BBC Radio 4.
+The dramatization follows the plot of the original novel.